-British concepts have dominated local food headlines this year, including London burger institution MEATliquor, Bread Street Kitchen by Gordon Ramsay and a second Jamie's Italian.
+British concepts have dominated local food headlines in 2015, including London burger institution MEATliquor, Bread Street Kitchen by Gordon Ramsay and a second Jamie’s Italian.

 Shop houses in Chinatown continue to be popular among many indie operators but the city’s most hotly anticipated newcomer located on the grounds of the old Supreme Court and City Hall.